CNuge/alfie/README.md

 ```

 For a more detailed demonstration of the alfie module's functionality please [consult the jupyter notebook included with this repository](https://github.com/CNuge/alfie/blob/master/example/custom_alfie_demo.ipynb).
-The notebook covers sequence IO and kingdom-level classification in more detail and also provides examples of how to train and deploy a custom, alignment-free classifier with alfie.
+The notebook covers sequence IO and kingdom-level classification in more detail, and also provides examples of how to train and deploy a custom, alignment-free classifier with alfie.
 Custom classifiers can be implemented for any taxonomic level or DNA barcode - just bring your own training data!

 ### Acknowledgements